 One of the most palpable effects of the pandemic has been its effect on mental health.

-Employers have realised the critical nature of mental health due to sudden changes brought about to the way work had to be executed in these difficult times.
+Employers have realized the critical nature of mental health due to sudden changes brought about to the way work had to be executed in these difficult times.
 The pulse and sensitivity of the workforce can be judged somewhat fairly when they are working at the office.
 However, it gets extremely tricky when most employees are telecommuting.
-The reason being that there are a number of factors at play in considering raised levels of stress and anxiety besides work commitments.
+The reason is that there are a number of factors at play in considering raised levels of stress and anxiety besides work commitments.
 The reasons could be the health of parents, presence of children in the house, future work prospects and so on.
-HR needs to work closely with employers to destigmatize mental health by expanding mental health benefits and supporting mental health of its workforce.
-HR plays a big part in maintaining employee relationships with informal chat sessions, team bonding sessions, encouraging hobby clubs and so on remotely.
+HR needs to work closely with employers to destigmatize mental health by expanding mental health benefits and supporting the mental health of its workforce.
+HR plays a big part in maintaining employee relationships with informal chat sessions, team bonding sessions, encouraging hobby clubs, and so on remotely.

 Managing Remote Work

 The transition to remote work has not been smooth and not without problems.
 Most industries did not have a work from home policy prior to the pandemic, which caused them to scramble to get things aligned when work from home was the only available option.
 Strategies have to be devised keeping in mind employee productivity and engagement.
-Providing tools for the smooth transition which also gives real time updates is a big need of the day.
+Providing tools for the smooth transition which also gives real-time updates is a big need of the day.
 HR support is required in every step of this journey in order for it to be a success.

 - Constantly updating measures adopted by the organisation in terms of safety

 - Providing links to reliable information sources

 - Conducting training sessions to enhance employee engagement remotely